Meet The Team

-I have lived in Calderdale for 35 years.
+Calderdale is very familiar to me.
+I was educated in the area and have lived in Calderdale for 35 years.
 My key interests are health, nutrition, supporting and empowering people as well as the self-care of chronic health conditions.

 I have worked at Healthwatch Calderdale since 2018 as an Independent Health Complaints Advocate.
 My job is to support, inform, and represent people in Calderdale, who are considering or wishing to make a complaint about National Health Service (NHS) care they or a family member have received.

 I help people to find their way through the complaints process by:

 • Helping people to express their concerns about the NHS